1. | non-zero everywhere with maximum at the imaginary cylindrical surface connecting peripheries of the plates |

-1. | displacement current of magnitude equal to \(i\) flows in the same direction as \(i\). |
+1. | A displacement current of magnitude equal to \(i\) flows in the same direction as \(i.\) |

-2. | displacement current of magnitude equal to \(i\) flows in a direction opposite to that of \(i\). |
+2. | A displacement current of magnitude equal to \(i\) flows in the opposite direction to \(i.\) |

-3. | displacement current of magnitude greater than \(i\) flows but can be in any direction. |
+3. | A displacement current of magnitude greater than \(i\) flows but it can be in any direction. |

-4. | there is no current. |
+4. | There is no current. |

 A capacitor of capacitance \(C\) is connected across an AC source of voltage \(V\), given by;